 Note: 121 papers on barriers and enablers were also reviewed, in addition to the interventions listed here.
-Text in blue indicates interventions implemented in communities and facilities.
+Text in blue indicates interventions implemented in communities or in communities and facilities.
 Interventions with a score of 3, 3+, 4 and 4+ were categorized as 'Should do' interventions, while those scoring 1, 1+, 2 and 2+ were categorized as 'Could do'.
 The + was assigned to interventions with multiple papers (3 or more).
 Some interventions were reclassified from "Should-do' or 'Could-do' after the validation process (refer page 24 Solutions Matrix Section).
+Social network testing was included as an intervention during the review and validation process.